rofer0324/Hands-On-Machine-Learning-Practices/README.md

 # Hands-On-Machine-Learning-Practices
  Code development from the readings of the book Hands-On Machine Learning with Scikit-Learn, Keras & TensorFlow (Third Edition)

+ -> The examples proposed in the book will be developed in the examples folder.

 Some notes from this book on my Notion page.

 https://rofer0324.notion.site/Hands-On-Machine-Learning-bf594f8ef735499b98b4737f6e37fd19?pvs=4